catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 "Can I imagine a situation where this assumption would be false?
 How improbable is that situation?"
 You'll build up a more nuanced intuition over time.

+Some example assumptions:

+* The "year" column only contains numbers, not words or strings of random characters
+  * this seems somewhat plausible: if, for example, this comes from a scan of a handwritten form, and there was some automatic character recognition involved, you could totally end up with some wonky values in here.
+* The data is not intentionally incorrect
+  * This seems implausible to be broken: in theory, people are not lying to the EIA about the amount of electricity they generated, and the EIA is still considered a trustworthy organization.

 :::: challenge